QSSE2016/Signal-R-Demo/README.md

 Invoke message on Hub from Client
 * {"arguments":["My Test Message LOL"], "invocationId":"0","target": "SendMessage","type":1} , (after the first command) calls the SendMessage function on the Hub with argument "My Test Message LOL".
 InvocationId is simply an id for the invocation (calling) of a method (error checking and stuff). type specifies the type of action (e.g 1 = method invocation,3 = completion etc.)

+- Hub is now strongly-typed meaning there are specific things that are exposed to the client now, not just random strings.
+(Check IChatClient interface)